 The chapter was Hebrews 11, often known as the role call of faith.
 I had often admired the people in this list from Israel’s history.
 This catalogue of heroes begins each verse with the words "by faith:" “By faith Noah…,” “By faith Abraham…,” “By faith Moses…,” and then it explains how their lives exemplified incredible faith.
 It was after several months of working on memorizing this chapter that I discovered God had been quietly transforming me.

 The company my husband works for was having deep financial difficulties last summer, and we were unsure as to whether or not it would survive.
 We wanted to remain loyal to the company, but that meant a long season of uncertainty.
 Three months had passed before the realization hit me that I was not as stressed as I normally would have been given the circumstances.
 Instead of doubt or worry, there was a confidence inside me that God would see us through this difficulty.
-The profound truth is that by studying, learning, and reviewing the men and women of the Bible who exhibited great trust in God, faith was increased in my heart.
+The profound truth is that by studying and reviewing the lives of men and women of the Bible who exhibited great trust in God, my faith was greatly increased.

 Hebrews 11:1 says, “Now faith is being sure of what we hope for and certain of what we do not see.”
-This doesn’t mean assuming that God will work everything out the way I want Him to, but rather that God can be trusted to do what is best and to guide me through.
+This doesn’t mean that we should assume that God will work everything out the way we want him to, but rather that God can be trusted to do what is best and to guide us through any and all circumstances.

 Those who live by faith don’t focus on the results; instead they focus on God.
 “Women received back their dead, raised to life again.
 Others were tortured and refused to be released, so that they might gain a better resurrection” (Hebrews 11:35).
-These are two very different outcomes, yet both are commended for their faith.
+The outcomes were very different, but the faith manifested by these heroes is the same.

 Daily studying and reviewing this passage taught me to focus on God, not my surroundings.
 That was exactly what Moses did.
 “By faith he left Egypt, not fearing the king’s anger; he persevered because he saw him who is invisible” (Hebrews 11:27).